 It is possible that by fraud or deception we may receive information pertaining to children under the age of 13.
 If we are notified of this, as soon as we verify the information, we will immediately obtain parental consent or otherwise delete the information from our servers.
 If you want to notify us of our receipt of information by children under 13, please contact us.

-JPA has reasonable security safeguards in place to protect against loss or theft, as well as unauthorized access, disclosure, copying, use or modification.
+JPA has reasonable security safeguards in place to protect against loss or theft, as well as unauthorised access, disclosure, copying, use or modification.